Meduty/merlins-aitomaton/README.md

 # Merlin's Aitomaton 🎯

 **Merlin's Aitomaton** is a comprehensive AI-powered Magic: The Gathering (MTG) card generation system.
-It creates custom MTG cards using OpenAI GPT models, exports sets compatible with Magic Set Editor (MSE), and supports image generation via Stable Diffusion.
+It creates custom MTG cards using OpenAI GPT models, exports sets compatible with Magic Set Editor (MSE), generates AI artwork via Stable Diffusion, and **exports ready-to-play decks for Tabletop Simulator (TTS)**.
 The system features an interactive orchestrator with clean progress visualization, configurable pack builder for realistic booster packs, and robust error handling.

 ## 📋 Table of Contents